the-runtime/git_dl/README.md

 3
 for hhljkl;'
-j:lhhwtesting this file is edited
+llj:lhhwtesting this file is edited

 there is one more way to use it send post request to http://gitdl.onrender.com/get_add with {'url': "unmodified_url_of_the_folder"}